An Act Amended

 She found herself walking next to Hermione as the group made their way back through the school.
 “Dumbledore knows about those stairs?
 That you know?”

-“Yes,” Buffy confirmed what she had already implied, smiling slightly at Hermione’s curiosity, “He seemed to view these places as tests.”
+“Yes,” Buffy confirmed what she had already implied, smiling slightly at Hermione’s curiosity, “He seemed to view the castle's hidden areas as tests.”

 “To see if students could uncover the secret.”